motu-tool/q2-mOTUs/README.md

 # q2-mOTUs
 This is a QIIME 2 wrapper for [mOTU-tool](https://motu-tool.org/).
 The tool will help you to assign taxonomy to your metagenomic samples.
 For details on QIIME 2, see https://qiime2.org.

+# Principal concept
+`mOTU` is an attempt to build a taxonomy utilizing genomic information about organisms formalized with the help of differences in 40 universal gene markers (40 MGs) sequences.
+The basic unit of taxonomical profile is an
+`mOTU`, and thus is used in the output.
+It is different from classical taxa and may encompass one, few or no species.
+A detailed map of relationship between `mOTUs` and standard taxonomical units is located in [`data/motus_taxonomy_map.tsv`](https://github.com/motu-tool/q2-mOTUs/tree/main/data/motus_taxonomy_map.tsv)

 # Requirements
 - QIIME 2 >= 2022.8 (https://qiime2.org/)
 - Git

 # Known issues
-QIIME2 makes the copy of sampling data to a temporary directory.
-By default, it's located in the `/tmp/` folder, which may not have enough space to store the data.
-Please, change the `TMPDIR` variable to the folder with enough space.
+QIIME2 makes the copy of data to a temporary directory.
+By default, it's located in the `/tmp` folder, which may not have enough space to store the data.
+Please, change the `TMPDIR` variable to the folder with enough space during data import.
 ```
 export TMPDIR=/path/to/tmpdir
 ```